 A story of the strength of the human spirit, the personal cost of conflict, and how love can be found even in the darkest times.

-About The Lost Daughters of the Ukraine
+About The Lost Daughters of Ukraine

 Halya, Liliya and Vika are no strangers to sorrow—they lost family during the Holodomor and loved ones in Stalin's purges.
 Now, war looms once more on the horizon, and these daughters of Ukraine must face devastation and loss as they fight to survive and protect the ones they love.